-Tip: Book online in advance to secure an open-top deck seat.
+Tip: Reserve online early to secure a window seat.

 Thenucha Sivakumar